kosli-dev/cli/docs.kosli.com/content/tutorials/get_familiar_with_Kosli.md

 ```

 Confirm the Kosli flow called `quickstart-nginx` was created by running:

 ```shell {.command}
 kosli list flows
 ```

 which will produce the following output:

 ```plaintext {.light-console}
 NAME              DESCRIPTION                          VISIBILITY
 quickstart-nginx  Flow for quickstart nginx image      private
 ```
 {{< hint info >}}
 In the web interface you can select *Flows* on the left.
-It will show you that you have a *quickstart-nginx* flow.
+It will show you that you have a *quickstart-nginx* Flow.
-If you select the flow it will show that no artifacts have
+If you select the Flow it will show that no Artifacts have
 been reported yet.
 {{< /hint  >}}

-## Step 3: Create a Kosli trail
+## Step 3: Create a Kosli Trail

-A Kosli *trail* is a single, named, instance/run of a Kosli *flow*.
+A Kosli *Trail* is a single instance of a Kosli *Flow*.
+In this tutorial:
+- the *Flow* corresponds to a git repository
+- the *Trail* corresponds to a git-commit in the repository

-Create a Kosli trail, in the `quickstart-nginx` flow, whose name is the repo's current git-commit:
+Create a Kosli *Trail*, in the `quickstart-nginx` flow, whose
+name is the repository's current git-commit:

 ```shell {.command}
 GIT_COMMIT=$(git rev-parse HEAD)